Venezuelans nervously await dramatic economic reforms

-CARACAS, Venezuela — Venezuelan shopkeepers and consumers nervously awaited the launch of dramatic reforms announced by President Nicolas Maduro to rescue a downward-spiraling economy, including a new currency and a more-than-3,000 percent hike in the minimum wage.
+CARACAS, Venezuela — Venezuela on Monday began to launch dramatic reforms announced by President Nicolas Maduro to rescue a downward-spiraling economy, including a new currency and a more-than-3,000 percent hike in the minimum wage.

-The changes start to kick in Monday with the introduction of a currency that lops five zeros off the country’s fast-depreciating bills.
+The changes start with the introduction of a currency that lops five zeros off the country’s fast-depreciating bills.
 Maduro says he’ll also raise gasoline prices to international levels — a combination of measures critics say will only make things worse.

 Opposition leaders seized on tension among residents, calling for a nationwide strike and protest Tuesday.
 They hope to draw masses into the streets against Maduro’s socialist ruling party — something they’ve failed to do in over a year.

-Banks will close Monday as they prepare to release the “sovereign bolivar,” the new currency printed with five fewer zeroes in a bid to tame soaring inflation.
+Banks remained closed Monday as they prepare to release the “sovereign bolivar,” the new currency printed with five fewer zeroes in a bid to tame soaring inflation.
 Maduro’s government says that in late-September, the world’s cheapest gas will rise to international levels to curtail rampant smuggling across borders.

-Maduro said Friday that the minimum wage will also soon jump dramatically.
+Maduro said Sunday that beginning Sept.
+1, the minimum wage will also jump dramatically.

 Economists say the package of measures is likely to accelerate hyperinflation rather than address its core economic troubles, like oil production plunging to levels last seen in 1947.